giangtin1920/AEV_simulation_ros_gazebo/README.md

 # AEV_simulation_ros_gazebo

 Self Driving Car simulation in a world using ROS and Gazebo.
+Using TTC algorithm combined with Radar sensor (laserScan in ROS) to control car automatically

+We have 2 cars, one will drive automatically and the other will be controlled by keyboard

 ## Building the package